marti005/DELTARUNE-Bingosync-No-Hit/README.md

 # Changes to the original mod

-- Removed the "Die", "See obj_weirdroute_manipulator", "Crash With Noelle Anticheat", and "WW into 7 unique rooms" goals.
+- Removed the "Die", "See obj_weirdroute_manipulator", "Crash With Bagel Overflow", and "WW into 7 unique rooms" goals.
 - Displays the amount of hits taken in a match.
   - A hit counts as an avoidable loss of HP in battle or in the overworld, including the arcade minigame in Chapter 2 and the Legend of Tenna and Sword boards in Chapter 3.
   - The following do NOT count as hits and are therefore not counted by the mod: